 Despite his realization that New York and not Moscow (or Jerusalem) was the center of Jewish power, Rockwell never took this insight to form a critique of the American system of government.
 Rockwell still wanted to defend the existing American system.
 The Commander believed that by simply plugging away, members of the NSWPP would somehow manage to seize the machinery of state through legal means and simply dissolve enemy institutions.
 In the end, white conservatives could eventually wake up and save the country from itself.

-What George Lincoln Rockwell failed to understand is that American conservatism is designed to lose.
-The Commander was a combative conservative – a patriot who took Cold War rhetoric seriously, was outraged by moral depravity, and worried about military defeat abroad and even falling standards in the Marine Corps.
-Rockwell took American conservative propaganda more seriously than the people who came up with it, and they hated him for it.
+What George Lincoln Rockwell failed to understand is that American conservatism is designed to fail.
+The Commander was a combative conservative.
+He took Cold War rhetoric seriously, was outraged by moral depravity, and worried about military defeat abroad and even falling standards in the Marine Corps.
+Indeed, he believed American conservative propaganda more sincerely than the people who came up with it, and they hated him for it.

 While liberals contemptuously connected Rockwell to conservatives, they failed to understand that American conservatism by its very nature defends the products of the nation, rather than the nation itself.
 Conservatives value the existing System and the people in power (regardless of who they are) far more than any eternal principle or ethnic group.
 Therefore, any “revolutionary” force will inspire more conservative hatred than even the most progressive fanatic, as long as the latter pledges to play by the rules of the system.
 No matter how rigged the rules of the game, conservatives will keep wanting to play.